nicoalbanese/kirimase/README.md

 - Generates a generic sign-in component for immediate use within your Next.js project.
 - Wraps the root layout with the auth provider and generates utilities for auth checks and redirects in your Next.js routes.

+#### Clerk

+- Generates files for [Clerk](https://github.com/clerkinc/javascript) including all necessary config.
+- Wraps the root layout with the auth provider and generates utilities for auth checks and redirects in your Next.js routes.

 _more auth packages coming soon..._

 ---